 Once complete, your formerly hardwired light fixture can be used in many more locations- just be sure to keep it dry, keep the cord away from spaces where it could cause someone to trip, and avoid letting the light come near flammable materials.

-In the image below, you can see how we used mismatched chandeliers spliced to extension cords to create a cozy hodgepodge dining table under a sprawling live oak for a casual evening diner party.
+Use spliced ceiling lights to create a photoshoot backdrop, mood lighting, or (weather permitting) extravagant outdoor lighting on a budget.
+In the image below, you can see how we used mismatched chandeliers spliced to extension cords to create a cozy dining table under a sprawling live oak for a casual evening diner party.